canicodenow/folio/content/posts/my-situation.md

 +++
+categories = []
 date = "2019-06-07"
-title = "My situation, or 'so why are you learning to code?’" slug = "my-situation" tags = ["updates", "goals", "odin"] categories = [] series = ["Progress", "Goals"]
+series = ["Progress", "Goals"] slug = "my-situation" tags = ["updates", "goals", "odin"] title = "My situation, or 'so why are you learning to code?’"

 +++
 It’s about time I followed my goals.
 My job is fine – I work as a content editor, managing a local authority website – but would I be happy doing that forever?
 No.

 I’m good at it and it pays the bills, but I don’t feel that buzz I’m always told you’re meant to feel.
 I never knew what I wanted to be growing up, but I’m starting to realise web development is for me.
 [At 31 it’s late, but not too late to set my career to a new path](/about "About me").

 ## Why coding?

-The short answer is I think it suits me and the way my mind works.
+The short answer is I think it suits the way my mind works.
 A (slightly) longer answer is that there has always been an interest, a curiosity as to how it all works, bubbling under the surface and the time is right to see what that’s all about.

 In my teens, I used to make little wrestling-based decision games in what I seem to remember as C. Looking back, I should have developed (see what I did there?) this further but at that age I wasn’t thinking about jobs and bills and adult stuff, so I didn’t.
 That’s what I’m using to justify waiting until 31, anyway.